hotosm/osm-export-tool/ops/README.md

 ### Logging

 Systemd's `journalctl` should be used to view logs.
-To tail celery logs, run: `journalctl -fu docker.celery`.
+To view worker logs, run: `journalctl -fu worker-ondemand` or `worker-scheduled`.

 ### Backups